Blue-green algae poisoning in dogs and cats: A life-threatening danger

 Supportive care and treatment

-In some cases, gastric lavage or the administration of activated charcoal may be useful to reduce the absorption of toxins into the animal's body.
+In some cases, gastric lavage or the administration of activated charcoal may be helpful to reduce the absorption of toxins into the animal's body.
 However, this should only be done under the supervision of a veterinarian.

 Long-term care and rehabilitation